 If your company is going to outsource its call center, make sure you find one that really knows how to evaluate customer service.
-To figure out just how buttoned-up they are, we advocate asking these four questions:

 2. How are customer interactions scored and analyzed?